willkoehler/my_blog/pages/alternate-route-options-for-the-olentangy-trail.md

   <iframe src="https://mapsengine.google.com/map/u/0/embed?mid=zEAPhiHiDgA8.kJ15f3nMBWE8&z=14"></iframe>
 </div>

-## Wilson Bridge Rd
+## Wilson Bridge Road

-#### Add new park entrance at bottom of hill
+#### Add new bike and pedestrian park entrance

-Build trail spur from south side of skate park to a new bike and pedestrian entrance at the bottom of the hill on Wilson Bridge Rd <span class='muted smaller'>('A' on map)</span>.
+Build trail spur from south side of skate park to a new bike and pedestrian entrance at the bottom of the hill on Wilson Bridge Road <span class='muted smaller'>('A' on map)</span>.
 Adding a new entrance has several advantages over using the existing park entrance:

-- Reduces distance travelled on Wilson Bridge and eliminates a blind curve.
+- Reduces distance travelled on Wilson Bridge by half.
+- Eliminates conflict between bike and car traffic at the park entrance.
 - Removes the hill.
-- Eliminates conflict between bike and car traffic at the park entrance.

 #### Add bike lanes

-Reduce lane width on Wilson Bridge Rd from 12' to 11', making room for 4' bike lanes.
+Reduce lane width on Wilson Bridge Road from 12' to 11', making room for 4' bike lanes.
 Add green paint to bike lanes along the curved sections to increase visibility and discourage cars from drifting into the bike lane (taking the "racing line").